 Lindsay Currie, CUR’s executive officer stated, “Dr. Garrison’s commitment to mentoring undergraduates with unique approaches to research in the humanities should be celebrated.
 We are excited to acknowledge his contributions to the field and the work he has done to inspire the next generation.”

 The CUR-Arts and Humanities Faculty Mentor Award was established in 2018 through an endowed gift by 2012 CUR Fellow Joyce Kinkead (Utah State University) to nurture undergraduate research, scholarship, and creative inquiry in arts and humanities disciplines.
-Garrison will be honored at the upcoming June 13 CUR Award Celebration.
-You can RSVP here.
+Garrison was honored at the June 13, 2023, CUR Award Celebration.
+You can watch his acceptance speech here.

 Founded in 1978, the Council on Undergraduate Research (CUR) focuses on providing high-quality and collaborative undergraduate research, scholarly, and creative activity.
 Among the many activities and networking opportunities that CUR provides, the organization also offers support for the professional growth of faculty and administrators through expert-designed institutes, conferences, and a wide-range of volunteer positions.
 The CUR community, made up of nearly 700 institutions and 13,000 individuals, continues to provide a platform for discussion and other resources related to mentoring, connecting, and creating relationships centered around undergraduate research.
 CUR’s advocacy efforts are also a large portion of its work as they strive to strengthen support for undergraduate research.
 Its continued growth in connections with representatives, private foundations, government agencies, and campuses world-wide provides value to its members and gives voice to undergraduate research.
 CUR is committed to inclusivity and diversity in all of its activities and our community.